 It has become much simpler to purchase BTC.
 Hundreds of exchanges offer the opportunity to buy crypto assets with ease.
 But there are several factors you need to look at before finding the cheapest way to buy bitcoin.

 The first is security.
-Exchanges spend lots of money on securing their platforms and obtaining the correct licenses to operate.
+Exchanges spend lots of money securing their platforms and obtaining the correct operating licenses.
 Therefore, they need to charge their users a fee to recover their losses from investing in security.

 If an exchange charges a small or no fee for using the platform, this could mean that the exchange did not spend much on security, making it a cyberattack target.

 Secondly, you need to look out for surprise fees on exchanges.
-Exchanges could include additional fees before a transaction is finalized, so you need to check every transaction before signing off on it.
+Exchanges could include additional fees before a transaction is finalised, so you must check every transaction before signing off.